Jira

 5. Click **Generate**

-ContextQA reads the ticket summary, description, and acceptance criteria, then creates:
+ContextQA reads the selected ticket summaries, descriptions, and acceptance criteria, then creates:

 * One test case per acceptance criterion (if that option is enabled)

-* Edge case scenarios for any validation rules described in the ticket
+* Edge case scenarios for any validation rules described in the tickets

 Generated test cases are automatically labeled with the Jira ticket ID for traceability filtering.